REACH-OUT: Caring for the Healthcare Workforce Post-COVID-19

 This is a mixed-methods study which will include:

-Two of the reports have now been published and can be downloaded below.
-Report one focuses on outlining the rationale and methodology that will drive the work and report two includes an exploration of global research about long COVID and outlines some implications for health and care policy.
+You can download the two previous update reports below.
+Report one focuses on outlining the rationale and methodology that will drive the work, report two includes an exploration of global research about long COVID and outlines some implications for health and care policy.
+The third report explores the variable factors associated with long COVID, insights from questionnaires, workforce implications and the need for targeted policy recommendations to address ongoing challenges.